-- PointClear has focused on assuring that its prospect development associates have more business know-how than at other outsourced firms.
+- PointClear has focused on assuring that its prospect development associates have more business know-how than those at other outsourced firms.
 Applying her sales and HR experience, Karla has been vital to the success of this endeavor, playing a key role in defining and refining the hiring criteria, based on data collected over 15 years of PointClear’s existence.
 Her analysis shows that clients maximize success with experienced (10 years minimum) and educated (four-year degree minimum) associates.
 Further financial analysis proves that these associates are worth the added compensation required: their ability to engage senior-level prospects in meaningful dialogue drives more revenue for clients.

-- Karla works with her team of program managers to develop their ability to create the content that supports outbound calling and other market contact efforts such as call flows, emails and voice mail messages.
+- Karla works with program managers to develop their ability to create the content that supports outbound calling and other market contact efforts such as call flows, emails and voice mail messages.
 This guidance is grounded in Karla’s mastery of three core sales and marketing program elements: The market, the media and the message.
 She also regularly instructs and coaches her team in evolving their skill sets in areas like target market definition; list enhancement; market segmentation; lead qualifying and lead nurturing; opportunity distribution; and ROI measurement.

-- Karla works with these program managers, who are responsible for day-to-day client account management, to help them build strong and professional relationships with each client and develop analytical skills to identify areas for improvement.
+- Karla works with these program managers, who are responsible for day-to-day client account management, to help them build strong and professional relationships with clients and develop analytical skills to identify areas for improvement.
 She helps them focus on identifying and communicating issues and opportunities both internally and to the client to ensure ongoing progress.
 Karla keeps them focused as well on project management skills so that her team prioritizes efforts in ways that keep all programs moving forward toward objectives.

 - While serving in various executive and management capacities, including those in sales lead management, at Southern Company Energy Solutions (a subsidiary of Southern Company, a $17 billion company public company and one of America’s largest generators of electricity) Karla made significant contributions benefiting the organization and propelling her career.
 Her positions included: director of marketing and strategic planning; sales and operations manager; and project manager, implementation and finance.
-Accomplishments included:

 - On Nov.
 17, 2011, Karla was named Analytics Marketer of the Year by TAG Marketing, a society of the 14,000-member Technology Association of Georgia.
 Karla was one of just seven marketing professionals honored at this second annual event.